 I visited Maine once as a child, and although we were right on the beach it was a completely different beach experience than I am used to.
 The activities offered at Acadia National Park range from hiking and rock climbing to exploring wildlife in tide pools and buiding sand castles.
 It’s definitely a road trip to add to the bucket list!

-Have you visited another one of the National Parks with kids?
+Have you visited another our best National Parks for families?
 Let us hear about it!

 you may also enjoy